 Step 6: Take a Whole Food Multivitamin

 Taking a multi-vitamin is a great step towards protecting your health.
 But not all multi-vitamins are good for you.
 It’s vital that you choose a whole food multi-vitamin, not a synthetic one.
 Whole food multi-vitamins are as close to the real source of the vitamins and minerals that you can get.
 In fact, your body will be better able to recognize it, digest it and absorb the nutrients in it.
-Be sure the multi-vitamin you choose has the ISO certification on it.
-This ensures that you are getting a high-quality vitamin.
+Some high-quality multivitamins will come with fermented (pre-digested) nutrients, which may make the nutrients easier to absorb.

 Step 7: Avoid Sugar